BenGutteridge/bengutteridge.github.io/_pages/about.md

 I am a first-year DPhil candidate in the Machine Learning Research Group at the University of Oxford, and a member of the Autonomous Intelligent Machines and Systems Centre for Doctoral Training ([AIMS CDT](https://aims.robots.ox.ac.uk/)).

-My broad research interests are inductive biases in machine learning, and probabilistic ML, including ML on graphs, geometric deep learning, Bayesian physics-informed neural networks, and latent force models, as well as Gaussian processes, Bayesian deep learning, variational inference and probabilistic numerics (Bayesian optimisation/quadrature).
+My broad research interests are in deep learning, reinforcement learning, and inductive biases, particularly through geometric deep learning/graph ML or physics/dynamics.
+I'm also interested in probabilistic methods including Bayesian deep learning, Gaussian processes, variational inference and probabilistic numerics (Bayesian optimisation/quadrature).

 I am a member of the [HumBug](https://humbug.ox.ac.uk/) project, which uses deep learning to detect and identify mosquito species by their flight tone using budget smartphones.
 I completed my MEng in Engineering Science, specialising in information engineering, at the University of